o-ran-sc/aiml-fw-aimlfw-dep/docs/installation-guide.rst

    :ref:`Steps to deploy model using Kserve adapter <reference6>`

 NOTE: Below are some example values to be used for the QoE usecase training job creation when model management service is not used.
-**Note** : The QoE training function does not come pre uploaded, we need to go to training function, create training function and run the qoe-pipeline notebook.
+NOTE: The QoE training function does not come pre uploaded, we need to go to training function, create training function and run the qoe-pipeline notebook.

 +--------------------+-------------------------------------------------------------------+
 | **Parameter**      | **Value**                                                         |